alphahex99/Supcom2Cards/README.md

 ## Cards

+* Buhbledow: Dealing damage to an enemy resets their block cooldown
 * Chrome Shield: Automatically blocks before taking damage (>5% max HP) if block cooldown allows it
 * Cluster Bomb: Bullets create tiny explosions after impact
 * Colossus: Ridiculous health boost at the cost of your movement speed, jump height and block cooldown